center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    Expected output:
    A GUI interface to the Mac Mini should appear on the screen asking for a password.

-1. :arrow_right: Enter the same password from above... manualy.
+1. :arrow_right: Enter the same password from above... manually.
 The user's Desktop should appear.
 1. Click on the Downloads folder in the Dock located at the base of the Desktop.
 When the icon expands, select "Open in Finder".
 A Finder window will open displaying the contents of the Downloads folder.

    >The Dock is the macOS version of a Windows toolbar, Finder is the macOS version of Windows Explorer, and the Downloads folder is typically located to the left side of the Trash icon in the Dock.